 As usual you can find a full transcript, source listing, and used media resources in the video transcript section.

 Peter Sinclair has released another excellent video about climate change science, this time about the simplistic view some have that all global warming science has its foundation on the hockey stick.
-Global Warming: It's Not About the Hockey Stick Watch this video on YouTube There’s a persistent delusion out there, that you hear a lot from people who should know…
+Watch this video on YouTube There’s a persistent delusion out there, that you hear a lot from people who should know better – that global warming boils down to…

 “Sceptics” often cite ice core data to make a point along the lines that current warming isn’t a problem and is within normal climate variability.
 And often they cite research papers and data to prove this point.
 However almost every single time they display temperature records out of context, and more often than not come to entirely different conclusions than…